Kyle Hallock: Playing career

-Hallock attended Perkins High School in Sandusky, Ohio, where we played baseball and basketball.
-He was recruited to play baseball at Kent State, where he would pitch on scholarship.
+Hallock attended Perkins High School in Sandusky, Ohio, where he earned 11 varsity letters in baseball, basketball, football and golf.
+He was named All Ohio in both basketball and baseball during his junior and senior years.
+In 2018, Hallock was inducted as an inaugural member of the Perkins High School Athletic Hall of Fame.
+Upon graduation in 2007, Hallock was recruited to play baseball at Kent State, where he would pitch on scholarship.
 Hallock was drafted in the 49th round of the 2010 Major League Baseball draft by the Philadelphia Phillies, but he declined signing and returned to Kent State.
 As a senior in 2011, Hallock pitched himself to the Mid-American Conference Baseball Pitcher of the Year Award.
 Hallock was then drafted in the 10th round of the 2011 Major League Baseball draft by the Houston Astros.